RustaceansKenya/driver-development-book/driver_book/src/linking/pracs.md

 - What is the relation between program headers, sections and memory regions?
 - Does the riscv cpu care that you've used an elf? or a specific riscv ABI version?
 - When is the PROVIDE keyword necessary?

+### more
+- apart from mapping sections, what other operations can the linker do?